 - Stir up yeast, sugar and warm water in a small cup.
 Set aside for 10 minutes, or until the mixture starts to rise.

-- In a larger bowl, combine flour, salt, sugar, vanilla extract, hazelnut, raisins and stir everything well.
+- In a larger bowl, combine flour, salt, sugar, vanilla extract, hazelnuts, and raisins, then stir everything well.
 Add the yeast mix, butter, and eggs.
 Combine thoroughly, and start adding milk as you start making dough.
 Knead until everything is one homogenous mass of medium toughness.
 Cover with a kitchen towel and set aside to rise for an hour.

 - Sprinkle working area with flour lightly, knead the dough again and divide into 3 equal parts.
 Heat oven to 350°F (175°C).